Automation has been the harbinger of the modern era of marketing. Even more remarkable is the fact of how automation has changed marketing itself.

 Send milestone emails

 Every customer has a different path after buying something from you the first time.
-They would definitely buy more if they already bought something from you.
+They would buy more if they already bought something from you.

 As he goes through buying stages, you could remind him of the amount of shopping he has done.
 A simple email showing them how long they have been your customer may also work here.